 This restoration was carried out in 1958-59, under the direction of the DOAM Federal (Khan 1968).
 However, it is well known that in those years the Italian Archaeological Mission started its activity in the Yusufzai State of Swat, a fact that actually triggered the involvement of Pakistani State archaeology in the then semi-autonomous princely State (the history of these early phases is amply described in Tanweer 2011).
 Before the discovery of this restoration activity, we knew of only two other interventions financed by DOAM before 1969, when Swat became part of Pakistan: 1) the restoration of Udegram Castle implemented by the Italian Mission (Gullini 1958: 330); 2) the partial restoration of the Shingardar stupa.
-Both interventions were carried out following the same patterns of intervention observed at AKD: a) masonry restoration in-style, b) partial intervention (limited to the visual front of the monument, c) use of cement as basic mortar.
+Both interventions were carried out following the same patterns of intervention (limited to the visual front of the monument, c) use of cement as basic mortar.